-d.
-Place the master cylinder over the two studs of the booster and hold it in place with a nut on the passenger's side stud only.
+- a.
+Place the master cylinder over the top two studs on the firewall and hold it in place with nut on the passenger's side. - b.
+Slide the valve bracket over the driver's side stud and loosely tighten it down with the nut.